New Skilled Migrant Category policy in force!

 At New Zealand Immigration Concepts we have seen many policy changes over the past 22 years.
-While the immigration regulations have undergone numerous changes, the principle has remained the same:
+While the immigration regulations have undergone numerous changes, the principle has always and will continue to remain the same:

 New Zealand needs skilled migrants from all over the world to fill the existing skill gaps!